uclaioes/bayren-atlas/tutorial.md

    See *How do I control the visibility of map layers* for more details.

 2. The second is through the Profiles page.
-The final two graphs of the Profile page provide data on consumption and population per CalEnviroscreen 4.0 score quartiles.
+The final two graphs of the Profiles page provide data on consumption and population per CalEnviroscreen 4.0 score quartiles.

     * NOTE: The population graph is not currently available pending a data processing update.